 The 2016 Massachusetts Small MS4 General Permit –

-The new stormwater permit becomes effective July 1, 2017.
+The new stormwater permit became effective July 1, 2018.
 The final permit reflects modifications to the draft permit in 2014 and replaces the 2003 permit for the MS4 communities in Massachusetts.
 To meet these new requirements, the Town will require additional staff and resources.
 Failure to meet these requirements will result in fines for non-compliance.
 While these are federally mandated regulations from the EPA, individual municipalities are left to fund the permit on their own.
-Chelmsford is seeking to create a Stormwater Division under the Department of Public Works which will be funded by a stormwater utility fee.
-It is important that the fee be both fair and equitable.
+Chelmsford is creating a Stormwater Division under the Department of Public Works which will be funded by a stormwater utility fee.

 Chelmsford Board of Selectmen Stormwater Slides (January 9, 2017)